friveraortiz/Projects/HRM/README.md

 2) Users: it allows adding, modifying, deleting, and viewing users of the HRM software system and their credentials;
 3) Travel Requests: it allows creating, modifying, approving, deleting, and viewing travel requests.

-To use our HRM software system, please visit the Instructions_HRM.pdf file.
+To use our HRM software system, please visit the HRM_Instructions.pdf file.